 Next time Sri Lanka?

 I know it can be a veeery fun country to go to but it wasn’t my cup of tea, mostly of the weather but also because of the dirt and unsafe roads.
-Although I know many people have had great travels here!
-So just go for it and find out yourself!
+Also, there isn’t one thing Sri Lanka stands out for.
+Except for the train ride between Kandy and Ella, all the highlights of the country like temples, tea fields, wildlife parks, beaches you can find elsewhere better.
+That said, everything is relatively close to each other and the culture gives you a hint of the life in India.
+So just go for it and find out yourself what Sri Lanka can bring you!
 Now, read on for more sunny stories of the Maldives 😀